History of the Venezuelan oil industry: Third Dutch Disease

 By 2017, PDVSA could not even afford to export oil through international water, which requires safety inspections and cleaning under maritime law, with a fleet of tankers stranded in the Caribbean Sea due to the issue.
 In July 2017, this arrangement was extended from just the first half of 2017 to continue until March 2018.
 This continued depression in income from oil has led Maduro to pressure the OPEC to raise the falling oil prices to help the Venezuelan economy.
 In April 2017, a controversial Venezuelan Supreme Court ruling granted Maduro executive powers over PDVSA, which allow him act autonomously in selling shares or make international agreements of the oil company.
 In October 2017, Venezuela had its lowest oil output in 28 years, with only 1.863 million bpd being pumped that month.
 By late-2017, the PDVSA struggled to repay $725 million of debt, part of a total $5 billion owed.

+In August of 2017, the Trump Administration imposed sanctions aimed at PDVSA.
+While these initial sanctions were mainly aimed to block the company's access to US financial markets, later sanctions extended restrictions to prohibit all trade between companies under US jurisdiction and PDVSA.
+By 2020, sanctions had halted oil trade between the US and Venezuela.
+Since then, limited trade has resumed beginning in October of 2023.